 Communication difficulties may be exacerbated by the need to rely on interpreters in the hearing room.
-The UNHCR Guidelines recognize that "the interpreter must avoid expressing, whether verbally or through body language, any judgment about the applicant's sexual orientation, gender identity, sexual behavior or relationship pattern."196 Indeed, "[i]nterviewers and interpreters who are uncomfortable with diversity of sexual orientation and gender identity may inadvertently display distancing or demeaning body language."197 In a recent case, the Federal Court noted that a translation difficulty was at the heart of an inconsistency finding made by the RPD.
-In that case, the Federal Court held that the RPD overlooked the testimony of the interpreter that Chinese characters could mean both "sodomy" and "prostitution," and that one translation, rather than showing a discrepancy, supported the claimant's version of events.198
+The UNHCR Guidelines recognize that "the interpreter must avoid expressing, whether verbally or through body language, any judgement about the applicant's sexual orientation, gender identity, sexual behaviour or relationship pattern."
+Indeed, "[i]nterviewers and interpreters who are uncomfortable with diversity of sexual orientation and gender identity may inadvertently display distancing or demeaning body language."
+In a recent case, the Federal Court noted that a translation difficulty was at the heart of an inconsistency finding made by the RPD.
+In that case, the Federal Court held that the RPD overlooked the testimony of the interpreter that Chinese characters could mean both 'sodomy' and 'prostitution,' and that one translation, rather than showing a discrepancy, supported the claimant's version of events.

 In many countries, repression against sexual minorities is state sponsored or encouraged, so it is difficult for many to imagine that state officials could possibly be anything less than hostile to discussions of homosexuality.
 Indeed, some individuals believe that to speak frankly about their intimate life and sexual orientation or gender identity would only prejudice their case and exclude them from the refugee protection system.
-For instance, some gay and lesbian claimants have indicated that concerns about negative repercussions to their coming out explain either delays in applying for refugee protection or omissions in first mentioning sexual orientation as a basis for their fear of persecution.199 The UNHCR Guidelines properly suggest that:
+For instance, some gay and lesbian claimants have indicated that concerns about negative repercussions to their coming out explain either delays in applying for refugee protection or omissions in first mentioning sexual orientation as a basis for their fear of persecution.
+The UNHCR Guidelines properly suggest that:

-Adverse judgments should not generally be drawn from someone not having declared their sexual orientation or gender identity at the screening phase or in the early stages of the interview.
-Due to their often complex nature, claims based on sexual orientation and/or gender identity are generally unsuited to accelerated processing or the application of 'safe country of origin' concepts.200
+Adverse judgements should not generally be drawn from someone not having declared their sexual orientation or gender identity at the screening phase or in the early stages of the interview.
+Due to their often complex nature, claims based on sexual orientation and/or gender identity are generally unsuited to accelerated processing or the application of "safe country of origin" concepts.

 Decision-makers must remember to be sensitive with regard to questioning claimants about current or past relationships (presuming they have been involved in a same-sex relationship) since it involves personal and intimate information that the claimant may be reluctant to discuss, or have difficulty communicating in a quasi-judicial hearing.
-In some cases, claimants have asked their current partner to testify or submit an affidavit attesting to their relationship.201 It would be inappropriate, however, to expect a couple to be physically demonstrative at a hearing as a way to establish their sexual orientation. $^{\rm 202}$
+In some cases, claimants have asked their current partner to testify or submit an affidavit attesting to their relationship.
+It would be inappropriate, however, to expect a couple to be physically demonstrative at a hearing as a way to establish their sexual orientation.
+On the content of the content of the couple to be physically demonstrative at a hearing as a way to establish their sexual orientation.